March 9, 2022

 KVM, which stands for Kernel-based Virtual Machine, is an open-source hypervisor.
-KVM was released in 2007 and quickly became popular.
-The KVM hypervisor is used by large organizations including Amazon and Oracle (in Oracle Cloud Infrastructure).
-Initially, KVM was developed by Qumranet and later Red Hat bought the rights for this product.
+The KVM hypervisor is used by large organizations including Amazon and Oracle (in the Oracle Cloud Infrastructure).
+Initially, KVM was developed by Qumranet and later Red Hat bought the rights to it.
 Oracle also distributes KVM.
 KVM provides full virtualization capabilities, and each VM simulates a physical machine completely by using a processor and virtual devices.
-When users and organizations are looking for ESXi alternatives, they often consider the KVM hypervisor.

-Also, the vmware-kvm.exe file in the directory of VMware Workstation installed on Windows is not related to the KVM hypervisor.
-This vmware-kvm.exe application works as a virtual KVM switch for connecting to the interface of guest operating systems (OSs) installed on VMware virtual machines.
+- The vmware-kvm.exe file in the directory of VMware Workstation installed on Windows is not related to the KVM hypervisor.
+This vmware-kvm.exe application works as a virtual KVM switch for connecting to the interface of guest operating systems (OSs) installed on VMware VMs.

 What Is VMware

-VMware is the name of the company that produces hypervisors.
-The company is behind the ESXi hypervisor, which is offered as a part of the VMware vSphere virtualization platform, and host hypervisors such as VMware Workstation, Player, and Fusion.
-When users say “VMware”, they are often referring to the VMware ESXi or VMware Workstation products.
-It is important to understand the difference and avoid confusion between the company name and virtualization product names.
-VMware has been on the virtualization market since 1999 and is now the leader in terms of market share.
-VMware hypervisors are proprietary.
-Many virtualization features are considered as the industry standard for heavily loaded production environments.
+VMware is the name of the company behind the ESXi hypervisor, which is offered as part of the VMware vSphere virtualization platform, and host hypervisors such as VMware Workstation, Player, and Fusion.
+VMware hypervisors are proprietary, and many of its virtualization features are considered as the industry standard for heavily loaded production environments.

 Full virtualization or software-assisted full virtualization is a technique that uses a hypervisor to completely emulate all underlying hardware (virtual devices) for a VM without using central processing unit (CPU) virtualization features.
-Binary translation and direct approach are used.
+Binary translation and the direct approach are used.
 Software-assisted virtualization is slower and can work on computers whose processors don’t support hardware-assisted virtualization.
-VMware Workstation 7 and earlier versions for running 32-bit guests is an example of full virtualization without the use of hardware-assisted virtualization.
+VMware Workstation 7 and earlier versions for running 32-bit guests are examples of this.

-KVM works in conjunction with QEMU.
-Let’s find out why.
+KVM works in conjunction with QEMU for I/O emulation.
 The advantages of running the KVM hypervisor as a kernel module include allowing you to work with memory (RAM), CPU scheduler, etc. These are also available for guests (VMs).
-However, these conditions are not enough, because a guest operating system on a VM needs input/output (I/O) emulation (a processor, disks, network, video, USB, PCI ports, etc.).
-KVM uses QEMU for I/O emulation.
+However, these conditions are not enough, because a guest operating system on a VM needs input/output (I/O) emulation (a processor, disks, network, video, USB, PCI ports, etc.), and QEMU is used for that.

 Complexity of Deployment